uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 - "next": This specifies the path/name of the state this state transitions to for normal behaviour.
 - "params": This specifies a dictionary of options for the state to be created with.
 (This needs to be defined.)

+### Required States
+These states cannot be part of a state list subordinate to the root state list, as this would alter their global name.
+This list is subject to change as newer and better ideas for naming and state orderings rear their ugly heads.
+- "dive": This currently represents the start state for the state machine.
+- "surface": This currently represents the end state for the state machine.
+(This will more than likely need to change.)

 ```yaml
 states:
   startstate: